gvwilson/thirdbit/src/fiction/santas/index.md

 stepping out of the shadows behind Santa Greenwood.

 Finner goggled at her.
-"Why are you both even here?"
+"Why are you two even here?"

 Santa Greenwood looked away uncomfortably.
 "Thought Sensei Tumbly might have made a mistake.